vincentfrenz/Rfrenz/README.md

 #### Values

-The `rfrenz_acc` function returns a list of 2 items.
+The `rfrenz_acc` function returns a list of two items.
 The first is the criterion network.
 The second is a dataframe containing an accuracy score for each respondent

 The Data
 --------